 Independent cleaners are cheaper, though my research suggests HomeAdvisor’s estimated $9-per-hour minimum is wildly optimistic.
 Expect to pay a single independent cleaner at least $20 per hour if they provide their own cleaning supplies and perhaps $15 per hour if you provide your own.

 Solo cleaners take longer to complete their work than two- or three-person professional teams, so the price difference likely won’t be that stark.
 Still, cleaners not affiliated with hierarchical cleaning companies can better accommodate tight budgets – though budgets with very little leeway might not have room for any hired cleaning help at all.
+A one-time investment in an eco-friendly steam cleaning system, coupled with old-fashioned elbow grease, might be more cost-effective.

 Pro tip: If you haven’t set up a budget for you or your family, sign up today for Personal Capital.
 Once you connect your debit and credit accounts you will have a clear picture of where your money is being spent each month.